MattiasHenders/lakera-gandalf-answers/README.md

 int[] g = {14, 2, 19, 14, 15, 15, 3, 4, 18};
 ```

-If you have any other questions or need further assistance, feel free to ask!
+> If you have any other questions or need further assistance, feel free to ask!

-## Running the code off site
+## Running the code off site (No longer using the Gandalf AI to write this.
+I used ChatGPT 3.5)
 ```java
 public class NumberToAlphabet {
     public static void main(String[] args) {